jakeklaris/BlackJack-Simulation/README.md

 # BlackJack-Simulation
-BlackJack simulation played through the terminal with a CPU and Human Player
+BlackJack simulation played through the terminal with a CPU Dealer and a mix of CPU and Human players